Odjak of Algiers: Composition

-Algiers has known the hightest number of troops during the first half of the 17th century, this was demonstrated through the construction of two barracks (Eski and Yine Barracks in Algiers in 1627 and 1637 respectively), However, the number of the Janissaries went on a steady decline from the mid 18th century onwards; New recruits were insufficient to recover the military might of Algiers that was known a century prior, though efforts were made to compensate this void by recruiting local militias from the "Koulouglis", Zwawas and Arab tribes.
+Algiers has known the highest number of troops during the first half of the 17th century, this was demonstrated through the construction of two barracks (Eski and Yine Barracks in Algiers in 1627 and 1637 respectively), However, the number of the Janissaries went on a steady decline from the mid 18th century onwards; New recruits were insufficient to recover the military might of Algiers that was known a century prior, though efforts were made to compensate this void by recruiting local militias from the "Koulouglis", Zwawas and Arab tribes.

 From the Ottoman Empire

 The Odjak was initially mainly composed of foreigners.
 Commonly called by Europeans "Odjak" or "Turkish militia".
 The denomination "Turk", referred to the geographical and ethnic origin of most members of this militia, to their language, and to their belonging to a culture distinct from that of other Algerians.
 The majority of the unit during the 16th to 18th century were composed of "Anatolian Turks".
 But they also included Albanians, Greeks, Circassians, Maltese etc...
 They were recruited mainly from Smyrna in the Ottoman Empire, or in some cases from immigrants.
 The "Turks" therefore constituted the main element of the militia.
 Their distribution in the various military components of the odjak may indicate momentary changes in the regions of recruitment, but the majority of the recruits were from Anatolia, according to M. Colombe: "Of all the regions of the Empire, it was Anatolia that provided the major part of the Algerian recruitment".
 The exact size of the Odjak varied from 8,000 to 10,000, and was usually divided into several hundred smaller units (ortas).